-Where to Stay: Hilton Garden Inn Missoula is right off the freeway so you can quickly continue your trip (rates start at $79 on Booking.com or Hotels.com).
-For an Airbnb, this pet-friendly house sleeps up to six people (rates start at $150 per night).
+Where to Stay: Hilton Garden Inn Missoula is right off the freeway, so you can quickly continue your trip (rates start at $79 on Booking.com or Hotels.com).
+This pet-friendly house sleeps up to six people (rates start at $150 per night).

 Day 2: Overnight in Cody

-One of the first things you should do in Cody is to book yourself a Cody Trolley Tour, highlighting the points of interest in the historic old town.
+One of the first things you should do in Cody on your Seattle to Yellowstone National Park roadtrip is book yourself a Cody Trolley Tour, highlighting the points of interest in the historic old town.
 The hour tour will take you to the Shoshone River Canyon, with experienced guides telling tales of Buffalo Bill and the Plains Indian people.

-Join a Red Canyon Wild Mustang tour, where you’ll have the opportunity to see wild horses on an American styled safari.
-You can also include an outdoor adventure to spy upon the local wildlife, like bison, elk, and mountain sheep.
+Join a Red Canyon Wild Mustang tour, where you’ll have the opportunity to see wild horses on an American-style safari.
+You can also include an outdoor adventure to spy on local wildlife, like bison, elk, and mountain sheep.

 Where to Stay: Cody Legacy Inn & Suites is an affordable hotel close to Yellowstone with a Western theme (rates start at $119 per night on Booking.com or Hotels.com).
-For an Airbnb, check out this house in Cody that has three bedrooms and is by downtown (rates start at $225 per night).
+For a vacation rental, check out this house in Cody that has three bedrooms and is by downtown (rates start at $225 per night).

 Day 3: Explore Yellowstone National Park